conda/conda-build/docs/source/concepts/generating-index.rst

         $ mkdir local-channel
         $ cd local-channel

 #.
 Now, download your favorite package.
 We'll use SciPy in our example.
 The next steps depend on your platform:
 #.
+Now, download your favorite package.
+We'll use SciPy in our example.
+The next steps depend on your platform:

+    #.
 Windows